The Five Elements and The Five Spirits

 Shamans

-The Five Spirits are the psychospiritual counterparts to The Five Elements.
-Each one of the Spirits corresponds to the each of the Elements: Hun to Wood, Shen to Fire, Yi to Earth, Po to Metal, and Zhi to Water.
+The Five Spirits, wu shen, mind and heart are the psycho spiritual energetic counterparts to The Five Elements.
+Each one of the Spirits represents a unique facet of the human psyche and corresponds to the each of the Elements: Shen to Fire, Hun to Wood, Yi to Earth, Po to Metal, and Zhi to Water.

-The roots of the Five Spirits originates more than 5000 years ago in the ideology of Siberian shamans and later blended into Chinese culture through Taoist psychospiritual practices.
-Taoism and Traditional Chinese Medicine developed simultaneously in ancient China and have continued into modern times both reaching far beyond the boundaries of Asia.
-As Communist rule consumed China, those theories and practices having to do with spirituality were extracted from modern Chinese medical texts.
+The roots of the Five Spirits originates more than 5000 years ago in the ideology of Siberian shamans and later blended into Chinese culture through Taoist psycho spiritual practices.
+Taoism and classic Chinese Medicine developed simultaneously in ancient China and have continued into modern times both reaching far beyond the boundaries of Asia.
+Communist China in a effort to standardize medicine created what is know as TCM (Traditional Chinese Medicine.)
+Many of the theories and practices having to do with spirituality were left out of modern Chinese medical texts.

-When Chinese medicine, more precisely acupuncture, began its way into America around 1970 very little information on The Five Spirits was translated or written in English Chinese medical texts.
-In more recent years we find more information written and translated on this rich and insightful branch of Chinese medicine.
+When Chinese medicine, more precisely acupuncture, began its way into America around 1970 very little information on The Five Spirits was translated or written in Chinese medicinal texts.
+In more recent years as more practitioners and scholars are teaching and writing on the "Classics" we are able to understand this important aspect of Chinese medicine.

-Interestingly we are able to trace back some of the basic theories of modern psychology through the writings of Carl Jung as he refers to Taoist concepts of human behavior and thought.
+Interestingly we are able to trace back some of the basic theories of modern psychology through the writings of Carl Jung as he refers to Taoist concepts of human behavior and thought from The Golden Flower.

-Knowledge of the The Five Spirits formulated by ancient Taoist healers provides a template to understand the psyche, emotions and spiritual nature of modern humans.
-The roadmap called the Five Spirits offers us practical tools to psychology/ spiritual health and well being.
+The Five Spirits formulated by ancient Taoist alchemists provides a template to understand the movement and influence of five energies that define the psyche, emotions and spiritual nature of humans.
+The Five Spirits seminar offers practical tools for transformative healing of mind, body and spirit.

-Anastacia comes to these seminars with the desire to help people understand who they are and truly accept this awareness as a most profound gift that it is.
-These workshops promise to be greatly informative and deeply inspiring with lots of love!
+Anastacia comes to these seminars with the desire to help people understand how these simple and profound teaching can help transform our stories of of suffering into compassion and love.
+These workshops promise to be greatly informative and deeply inspiring.

 For current seminar dates see Schedule/Registration page.